Working Papers

 Good teachers affect both the short- and long-term achievements of their students.
 Apart from influencing their own students, teachers may also have broader impacts by increasing the performance of future peers of their students.
 I quantify teacher effects on such spillovers.
 The identification comes from the natural transitions of students from multiple elementary schools into a single middle school.
 I find that the positive impact of teachers on their students spills over to affect their students’ future peers with improved cognitive and non-cognitive outcomes in middle school and long-run outcomes in high school.
 Such unaccounted spillovers underestimate the actual effectiveness of a teacher.

-Does Signaling College Quality Matter?
-An Experimental Study in India (with Sarojini Hirshleifer and Deepshikha Batheja)
+Does signaling college-level human capital matter?
+An experimental study in India (with Sarojini Hirshleifer and Deepshikha Batheja)

 Funded by: J-PAL Post-Primary Education Fund

-We measure the impact of two main signals of tertiary-level human capital accumulation, college quality, and certification, on the first stage of the hiring process in India.
-We send 18,000 resumes to 1500 job postings for recent engineering graduates across eight major cities.
-We find no impact on callbacks of having graduated from a mid-tier college ranked in the top 300 relative to one outside of the top 1000.
-There is also no impact of scoring in the highest as opposed to the lowest quartile of a widely-used certification test.
-We do not find evidence of gender discrimination or heterogeneity by company characteristics.
+We measure the impact of two main signals of tertiary-level human capital accumulation, college quality and certification, on the first stage of the hiring process in India.
+As part of a correspondence experiment, we send 16,944 resumes to 1412 job postings for recent engineering graduates at small and medium firms in eight major cities.
+In precisely estimated results, we find that these employers do not respond to signals of tertiary education quality.
+Specifically, there is no impact on callbacks of having graduated from a mid-tier college ranked in the top 300 relative to one outside of the top 1000.
+There is also no impact of scoring in the highest as opposed to the lowest quartile of a widely-used post-tertiary certification test.
+We also examine gender, since employers have often used this as a signal in evaluating workers.
+There is evidence that women modestly benefit in the first stage of hiring in this market, with this effect concentrated in some regions.